 While UWM has a residency policy which essentially states we expect our first-year students to live on-campus, we know that some students will want to live with their parents/guardians and commute, or have other extenuating circumstances which might necessitate them requesting an exemption from the policy.
 Those students will need to request an exemption by completing the Exemption Request Form and submitting documentation to support their rationale.

-May 31, 2020: For those who completed their contract by May 1, this is the priority deadline for finalizing any preferences made in the University Housing Contract, including roommate, LLC, or room type preferences.
+May 31, 2020: This is the priority deadline for finalizing any preferences made in a previously submitted University Housing Contract, including roommate, LLC, or room type preferences.